yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "Founds a new city"
 	Applicable to: Unit

-??? example  "Can construct [improvementName]"
+??? example  "Can instantly construct a [improvementName] improvement"
-	Example: "Can construct [Trading Post]"
+	Example: "Can instantly construct a [Trading Post] improvement"

 	Applicable to: Unit